 | Means OR.
 For matching alternative patterns; eg. a*|b*.

 !
 Means NOT.
-Can only be the first character in the pattern or the first character after [.
+Can only be the first character in the pattern or the first character after ( or [.

 Patterns can also be typed into the Edit menu's "Find Word(s)" dialog to find and select matching words in the current list of usable/lexicon words.